Strategy Brain Differentiation Strategy Framework

 Differentiation Structure

-MWMS differentiation is structured into three layers.
+MWMS differentiation operates across three layers.

-1. Table Stakes
+Table Stakes

 Capabilities required to compete.